Lisa Collier Cool

-Lisa Collier Cool (6 July 1952) is an American journalist and author who writes on health-related topics.
+Lisa Collier Cool (born July 6, 1952) is an American journalist and author who writes on health-related topics.

 Education

 Born Lisa Collier, Cool began collegiate studies in the early 1970s at Shimer College.
 She later transferred to Columbia University in New York, where she graduated in 1975.

 Career

 Cool worked as a literary agent prior to becoming a full-time freelance, magazine article writer in 1984.
 Several of her subsequent books drew on her insights as an agent.
 She has also written for the AP, Glamour, Oprah Magazine, The Wall Street Journal, Harper's Bazaar, Reader’s Digest, Essence, Prevention and Writer's Digest.

 In 1997, Cool co-wrote the book Bad Boys: Why We Love Them, How to Live With Them, and When to Leave Them with Carole Lieberman.
 The book has since been translated into several languages.
 The 2001 book Beware the Night, written by Cool and New York City police officer Ralph Sarchie, was adapted as the motion picture Deliver Us from Evil.
 In 2014, Cool co-wrote the book Beat the Heart Attack Gene: The Revolutionary Plan to Prevent Heart Disease, Stroke, and Diabetes with Bradley Bale and Amy Doneen.

 She is a regular contributor to Yahoo Health, WebMD and numerous other online and print magazines.

-From 2003-2005, she served as president of American Society of Journalists and Authors (ASJA).
+From 2003 to 2005, she served as president of American Society of Journalists and Authors (ASJA).